 Distributions from an HRA for qualified medical expenses are made on a tax-favored basis.
-An employer can also let an employee use an HRA to purchase health insurance directly from an insurer.
 Since unused funds are allowed to roll over, an employee is able to accumulate funds over time.
 An employer can allow a former employee to use any leftover money in the HRA to continue to cover qualified medical expenses.
 Funds can be used for out-of-pocket expenses and premiums for insurance, long-term care, COBRA, and retiree health benefits.
 An employer is not required to make the unused balance available to a worker when he or she leaves.